TheFirstNomad/usdc-directory-for-global-merchants/README.md

-# USDC Partners Directory — Built on Base and for all
+# USDC Partner Directory — Built on Base and for all

 The hub for every company and tool using **USDC** (Circle’s regulated digital dollar).